AshrafAkon/download_link_from_facebook_message/README.md

 I tested this code in windows.
 This should work just fine in any debian based or other linux distros.
 I didnt updated the code in a long time.
 There is a chance that this code wont work out of the box.
 But with some previous python experience you should be able to get this to a working condition.
 In that case please open a issue so I can change the code to updated condition.
 You can also fork it.

 Caution : use this code at your own risk.
-This code is serves to "As-is" basis.
-Licence = MIT Licence
+This code is served to "As-is" basis.
+No warrenty of any kind is provided Licence = MIT Licence